 We may also send you marketing or promotional emails.
 You may opt-out of such communications by following the opt-out instructions contained in the email.
 Please note that it may take up to 10 business days for us to process opt-out requests.
 If you opt-out of receiving these marketing or promotional emails please note that, as described above, we may still send you emails in certain circumstances.

 This Policy applies solely to information collected on this Site.
-The Site may contain links to other websites, and any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those third party websites.
+The Site may contain links to other websites, and any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those third-party websites.
 We are not responsible for the privacy practices of these other websites.

-Currently, our systems do not recognize browser “do-not-track” requests.
-You may, however, disable certain tracking by disabling cookies or opting-out of targeted advertising as noted below.(1) Cookies
+Currently, our systems do not recognize browser “do-not-track” requests because a uniform technological standard has not yet been developed.
+We may honor “do not track” signals in the future.
+You may, however, disable certain tracking by disabling cookies or opting-out of targeted advertising as noted below.

 Most web browsers automatically accept cookies, but if you prefer, you can edit your browser options to block them in the future.
 The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
-Visitors to our Site who disable cookies will be able to browse certain areas of the Site, but some features may not function.(2) Local Storage Objects
+Visitors to Our Site who disable cookies will be able to browse certain areas of the Site, but some features may not function.(2) Local Storage Objects

-We may use Flash Local Storage Objects (“Flash LSOs”) to store your Site preferences and to personalize your visit.
+We may use Flash Local Storage Objects (“Flash LSOs”) to store your site preferences and to personalize your visit.
 Flash LSOs are different from browser cookies because of the amount and type of data stored.
 Typically, you cannot control, delete, or disable the acceptance of Flash LSOs through your web browser.
 For more information on Flash LSOs, or to learn how to manage your settings for Flash LSOs, go to the Adobe Flash Player Help Page, choose “Global Storage Settings Panel” and follow the instructions.
 To see the Flash LSOs currently on your computer, choose “Website Storage Settings Panel” and follow the instructions to review and, if you choose, to delete any specific Flash LSO.(3) Clear GIFs, Pixel Tags and Other Technologies

 Cross-Device Use.
 We and our third party service providers, including Google, may use the information that we collect about you (whether directly from our Site, through your device(s), or from a third party) to help us and our third party service providers identify other devices that you use (e.g., a mobile phone, tablet, other computer, etc.).
 We, and our third party service providers also may use the cross-device use and other information we learn about you to serve targeted advertising on your devices and to send you emails.
 To opt-out of cross-device advertising, you may follow the instructions set forth in the Third-Party Ad Networks section below.
 Please note: if you opt-out of these targeted advertising cookies, your opt-out will be specific to the web browser or device from which you accessed the opt-out.
 If you use multiple devices or web browsers, you will need to opt-out each browser or device that you use.(5) Third-Party Ad Networks